-P Endorsement – This CDL P Endorsement allows the CDL holder to drive a bus or vehicle designed to carry 16 or more passengers, including the driver.
-Potential P endorsement holders include those that pass a road test and written test.
+- P Endorsement – This CDL P Endorsement allows the CDL holder to drive a bus or vehicle that carries 16 or more passengers, including the driver.
+Potential P endorsement holders include those who pass road and written tests.
 School bus driver candidates must pass a federal background check and obtain an S Endorsement while maintaining a P Endorsement.

 Performing a Pre-Trip Truck Inspection

-Inspect the cab and start the engine – check to ensure that the seatbelt operates as designed, inspect the shifting distance, clutch space, and notice if the parking brake is in the on position.
-Turned the engine on, inspect the gauges, use the windshield wipers, defrosting heat the windshield, in turn on the vehicle lights.
+- Inspect the cab and start the engine – check to ensure that the seatbelt operates as designed, inspect the shifting distance and clutch space, and notice if the parking brake is in the on position.
+Turn the engine on, inspect the gauges, use the windshield wipers, defrost heat the windshield, in turn on the vehicle lights.
 Inspect the airbrake to ensure their sufficient air pressure.

-The personal injury attorneys at Rosenfeld Injury Lawyers, LLC know that many individuals at unanswered questions about obtaining and maintaining CDL licenses.
+The personal injury attorneys at Rosenfeld Injury Lawyers, LLC know many individuals have questions about obtaining and maintaining commercial drivers licenses.
 Our law firm is answered some of those questions below.

-Were you involved in a commercial vehicle accident, suffer injuries, or lost eleven through a wrongful death?
+Were you involved in a commercial vehicle accident, injured, or lost a loved one through a wrongful death?
 For additional information, contact us today at (888) 424-5757 to schedule a free consultation.

 What Would Disqualify You from Getting a CDL?

 State laws disqualify potential commercial vehicle drivers from obtaining a CDL.
-Felonies that will prohibit the trucker from ever obtaining a CDL license include:
+Felonies that will prohibit truckers from ever obtaining commercial drivers licenses include: